October 9th, 2021

 Tailored Sørøya Island adventures can be curated for experienced anglers as well as beginners, or just anyone seeking a slow-paced escape holiday in spectacular surroundings.
 Crossing Sørøya by foot can be done with a private nature guide or as part of a small guided trekking group.

 Are you looking for another type of journey?
-See some of our Travel Curators' personal favourite journeys here.
+See some of our Travel Curators favourite journeys.

 Norway is a treasure trove brimming with pristine places to visit, unparalleled adventures to experience, and remarkable people to meet.
 We know where the gems are hidden and we’re eager to share them with you.